JuliaGeo/GeometryOps.jl/docs/src/tutorials/creating_geometry.md

 ````

 Now, we can use GeometryOperations and CoordinateTransformations to shift `polygon1`
 up, to avoid plotting over our earlier results.

-:::tabs

-== CoordinateTransformations
+This is done through the [GeometryOps.transform](@ref) function.

 ````@example creating_geometry
 xoffset = 0.